HOME • SEARCH • EMAIL • ABOUT

 Lirio is a common name shared by Crinum latifolium (Lirio) and orange llirio (Hippeastrum puniceum).

-Crinum latifolium L. is an accepted name The Plant List
+Crinum latifolium L. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names